 (ii) having a level of disability similar to the level of disability described in the ADL trigger as determined under regulations prescribed by the Secretary of the Treasury in consultation with the Secretary of Health and Human Services

-(iii)requiring “substantial supervision” to protect such individual from threats to health and safety due to “severe cognitive impairment” (including all forms of dementia including Alzheimer’s.
+(iii)requiring “substantial supervision” to protect such individuals from threats to health and safety due to “severe cognitive impairment” (including all forms of dementia including Alzheimer’s.

 By federal definition, the “Activities of Daily Living” include only the following: eating, toileting, transferring, bathing, dressing, and continence.
 A policy may not be considered “tax-qualified” unless the determination of whether an individual is a “chronically ill individual” takes into account at least five of those activities.